6) However Many Plagues You Remember, There Shall Be Fewer On Screen Than That

 It also means he gets to skip past a really odd piece of the Bible text- Exodus 4:24 where God experiences Prophet creation regret and meets Moses and his family at an Inn on the way to Egypt, attempts to kill Moses and is only prevented by Moses’ wife throwing a fresh foreskin at the situation.

 It’s one of those deeply weird turns the Old Testament takes from time to time, and then carries straight along like it ain’t no thing.
-If David Lynch were tackling this story we might have got God acting like a Japanese vengeance ghost, but that’s never going to happen in Cecil B. De Mille’s movie, forward, past the weird stuff…to Egypt!
+If David Lynch were tackling this story we might have got God acting like a Japanese vengeance ghost, but that’s never going to happen in Cecil B. De Mille’s movie, so forward, past the weird stuff…to Egypt!

 The Old Sticky Snakey Trick, Eh?